I Found Heaven: Background

 Written and produced by American singer Billy Griffin and English producer Ian Levine, it was released on 3 August 1992 as the fifth single from the band's debut album, Take That & Party (1992).
 It became the group's second top-20 single, charting at number fifteen on the UK Singles Chart.
 "I Found Heaven" is the first song by Take That to feature both Gary Barlow and Robbie Williams on lead vocals, and also the only non-cover written by someone else than the band.

 In Gary Barlow's autobiography My Take, he states that the band hates the song: "The song Ian made us sing was truly fucking awful.
 I still hate it to this day.
 In fact, we all hate it and absolutely refuse to perform it on stage.
 It is, by a huge margin, the worst song of Take That's and my career.
 At the time I said nothing because I felt I didn't have a leg to stand on."

-Although often regarded as Robbie Williams' first song on lead vocals, some parts of the song were mixed in with vocals by Billy Griffin because Williams could not reach the high notes.
+Although often considered Robbie Williams' debut song on lead vocals, certain sections of the track were supplemented with vocals by Billy Griffin due to Williams' inability to reach the high notes.
 Williams reportedly walked out of the session after an argument with Ian Levine regarding the matter.

 Also Ian Levine claimed that Jason Orange did not sing on the song because he felt that Orange did not have the needed vocal abilities at the time.

+During the recording of this song, the group experienced a falling-out with Levine, and requested that they not record or write with him in the future.
+The single's B-side, "I'm Out," was written about this situation.